The Pretend President: Pence handles tasks declined by Trump in final days

 Pence has often taken on roles that, in other administrations, might have gone to the man on top.
 Pence took several foreign trips at the president’s request or in his stead, and more recently, he accepted the fraught role on the pandemic task force, over the warnings of many friends and allies.

-Over four years, the vice president has soothed everyone from congressional lawmakers to the nation’s governors to world leaders, his mere presence and calming countenance seeming to reassure them that his boss was not, in fact, the tempestuous leader they feared him to be.
+Over four years, the vice president has soothed congressional lawmakers, the nation’s governors and world leaders, his mere presence and calming countenance seeming to reassure them that his boss was not, in fact, the tempestuous leader they feared him to be.

 But perhaps the starkest contrast between the diminished president and the elevated vice president came on Jan.
 6, when Trump egged on an angry mob to violently turn against he very government he still led as Pence was attempting to fulfill his constitutional duties by formally announcing the victory of Biden and Vice President-elect Kamala D. Harris.
 The vice president’s break with Trump marked his first and only complete public rupture from the president whom he had served loyally — sometimes to the point of servility — for the past four years.